 Model answer – development required

 Electroplating is used to coat metals with another metal.
-It gives products good surface finish and appearance and also helps to protect products against corrosion.
+It gives products a good surface finish and appearance and also helps to protect products against corrosion.
 Electroplating is widely used in manufacturing industries.

 Why does this answer indicate the learner needs further development?

 This answer shows some understanding of electroplating, as it recognises that it can improve appearance and provide protection against corrosion.
-However, it lacks clear application to the specific context of outdoor decorative metal items.
+However, it lacks a clear application to the specific context of outdoor decorative metal items.

 It is mainly descriptive rather than reasoned, as it states what electroplating does without explaining why these benefits are important for products used outdoors.